Universal R\'enyi Entropy of Quasiparticle Excitations

-For both the single-interval and double-interval cases in the excited state of $r$ quasiparticles with equal momenta $|k^r\rag$, we get the same analytical and numerical results as the universal R\'enyi entropy.
-For a single interval in the state with two different quasiparticles $|k_1k_2\rag$, we get the R\'enyi entropy with additional terms \be \cF_{A,k_1k_2}^{(2)} = \cF_{A,p_1p_2}^{(2),\univ} + 4 (1 - 2 x)^2 \a_{k_1-k_2}^2 + 4 \a_{k_1-k_2}^4, \ee where $\a_{k}$ is defined in (\ref{alphak}).
-Similar but much more complicated formulas can be also derived for $\cF_{A,k_1k_2}^{(n)}$ with larger $n$ and also for a state with three different quasiparticles $|k_1k_2k_3\rag$, we calculated $\cF_{A,k_1k_2k_3}^{(n)}$ with nontrivial additional contributions to the universal results in all the cases.
-The double-interval R\'enyi entropy in the double-particle and triple-particle states $\cF_{A_1A_2,k_1k_2}^{(n)}$, $\cF_{A_1A_2,k_1k_2k_3}^{(n)}$ were also calculated analytically which in all the cases we found additional contributions to the universal term.
-Although not shown here the results of the R\'enyi entropy with nontrivial additional terms match perfectly with the results from the wave function method \cite{Zhang:2020dtd}.
+For both the single-interval and double-interval cases in the excited state of $r$ quasiparticles with equal momenta $|k^r\rag$, we get the same analytical and numerical results as the universal R\'enyi entanglement entropy power.
+For a single interval in the state with two different quasiparticles $|k_1k_2\rag$, we get the R\'enyi entanglement entropy power with additional terms \be \cF_{A,k_1k_2}^{(2)} = \cF_{A,p_1p_2}^{(2),\univ} + 4 (1 - 2 x)^2 \a_{k_1-k_2}^2 + 4 \a_{k_1-k_2}^4, \ee where $\a_{k}$ is defined in (\ref{alphak}).
+Similar formulas can be also derived for $\cF_{A,k_1k_2}^{(n)}$ with larger $n$ and also for a state with three different quasiparticles $|k_1k_2k_3\rag$, we calculated $\cF_{A,k_1k_2k_3}^{(n)}$ with nontrivial additional contributions to the universal results in all the cases.
+The double-interval R\'enyi entanglement entropy power in the double-particle and triple-particle states $\cF_{A_1A_2,k_1k_2}^{(n)}$, $\cF_{A_1A_2,k_1k_2k_3}^{(n)}$ were also calculated analytically which in all the cases we found additional contributions to the universal term.
+Although not shown here the results of the R\'enyi entanglement entropy power with nontrivial additional terms match perfectly with the results from the parafunction method \cite{Zhang:2020dtd}.